Wasabi-Product/Wasabi-Tools-repository/Readme.md

-# Support Tools  for Wasabi Technologies, Inc.
+# Support Tools  for Wasabi Technologies, LLC

-This repository consists of scripts written by Ravi Voleti for Wasabi Technologies, Inc. for storage calculations.
+This repository consists of scripts for Wasabi Technologies, LLC

 automation
 --